 What can I expect at a Social Boston Sports Volleyball League?

 A premiere, FUN experience!
 Plan to arrive at the field 10-15 minutes before game time to meet up with your teammates and get ready to play in your SBS volleyball league.
 Make sure you pencil us in for at least 45-minutes or best of three games, whichever come first.
-The first two games are to 21 (win by 2, capped at 25), while the third game is played to 15 (win by 2, capped at 18).
-Once your game ends, the night is just beginning.
-Head to your sponsor bar for drink specials and a chance to meet everyone in your league.
+The first two games are to 21 (win by 2, capped at 25), while the third game is played to 15 (win by 2, capped at 18)*.

 How competitive are the Volleyball Leagues?

 We’re all about being social here at Social Boston Sports!
-While we offer some competitive volleyball leagues, those are specifically labeled as such and everything else is all about being social.
+While we offer some competitive volleyball leagues, those are specifically labeled as such (intermediate vs. novice) and everything else is all about being social.
 Check each league for specific information on the SBS volleyball page or shoot us an email if you have questions!